 Guilt is a trap used to enslave men.
-By citing real or concocted transgressions, women are quick to saddle men with guilt (you did wrong) and social shame (you are not a good man), charges which are then leveraged to extract male labor as a means of atonement.
+By citing real or concocted transgressions, people are quick to saddle men with guilt (you did wrong) and social shame (you are not a good man), charges which are then leveraged to extract male labor as a means of atonement.
 This dynamic of male existence is nowhere better illustrated than in the story of The Twelve Labors of Heracles.

 Heracles (known to Romans as Hercules) is one of the best-known heroes of classical mythology.
 Looking past his admirable masculine swagger, we see that his life was no picnic.
 He endured many trials and completed many daunting tasks, with the reward for his struggles being that he might live forever as a Real Man™ among the mythical gods of Olympus.